rishadsanian/netryx/README.md

 Netryx is a real-time network and device operations deck.
 The landing view shows your public IPs and live packet latency to a local WebSocket server; top-level navigation stubs the roadmap for Devices, Topology, Monitoring, Alerts, Automation, Analytics, and Admin.

 ## Features (current)
+- Client device card: detects device type, OS, browser, make/model, cores, memory, screen, and user agent for the viewing client (best-effort; browser-limited).
 - Public IP display (IPv4/IPv6 via ipify) with status chips.
 - Real-time latency stream from the local WebSocket server, charted with a smoothed line and capped history window.
 - Connection resilience: reconnects on socket drops and marks latency stale/red after inactivity.
 - Responsive, themed UI with a command-deck banner and section shells for future panels.

 ## Architecture
-- Frontend: React + Chart.js (react-chartjs-2) for visualization.
+- Frontend: React + Chart.js (react-chartjs-2) for visualization and device info display.
+- Device detection: Browser user agent and client hints (best-effort; some fields may be unavailable depending on browser privacy settings).
 - Backend: Node.js WebSocket server (`server.js`) sending timestamps each second.
 - APIs: ipify (IPv4/IPv6) for public address lookup.